-Over the past 20 years, couples have been increasingly living together without getting married first.1 But skipping the vows and cohabiting forever may complicate things a little.
+Over the past 20 years, couples have been increasingly living together without getting married first.1 But skipping the vows and cohabiting forever does pose some potential financial complications.
 It could take a little more effort to make sure you’re covered financially and legally in a manner consistent with the protections afforded legally married couples.
-Here are four things to consider before saying “I don’t.”
+Here are 4 things to consider if you choose not to say “I do.”

-Detailing future plans and possessions in a written agreement—similar to a prenuptial agreement—may be a good move.
+While it’s not a very romantic gesture, detailing future plans and possessions in a written agreement—similar to a prenuptial agreement—may be a good move and may help prevent problems down the road.
 At the very least, it can spur a discussion about finances and expectations on everything from who pays what monthly bill to the division of property in case things don’t work out.
 To help ensure that both parties are protected and that any tax implications have been considered, it may be a good idea to check with an attorney during this process.
-Things to potentially include: who owns what, how to divide expenses, and what might happen to jointly owned stuff if the couple breaks up.3
+Things to potentially include: who owns what, how to divide expenses, and what might happen to jointly owned stuff if the couple breaks up.2

 Splitting expenses.
 If one partner earns a lot more than the other, it may not make sense to equally divide living expenses.
-Or, maybe it would—it’s up to the two people in the relationship to figure out a plan that is fair for splitting costs and taking care of the home.
+Or, maybe it would—it’s really a personal decision up to the 2 people in the relationship.
+Whatever you decide, figure out a plan ahead of time that is fair for splitting costs and household chores.

 What happens if one partner dies or gets sick?
 This is tricky.
 Generally, without appropriate legal documentation in place, partners who live together don’t have the same legal rights as spouses when one partner is hospitalized or dies.
+For instance, state laws dictate who can make medical decisions on behalf of someone who is incapacitated—typically spouse or family is at the top of the list.
 For all these reasons and more, some estate planning may make sense.

-Here’s an example of a sticky situation: One partner moves into her partner's and is not on the title.
+Here’s an example of a sticky situation: One partner moves into her partner's home and is not on the title, which means she has no legal claim to ownership.
 If her partner passes away, she could end up on the street—even if she has lived there for years.

-While a spouse or related family members may be the default beneficiaries when someone dies without a will, an unmarried partner may not be considered.
-It depends on the laws of the state.
-In order to be protected in worst-case scenarios, a couple may need to make it official—with some legal documents.
+While a spouse or related family members may be the default beneficiaries when someone dies without a will, an unmarried partner could be left out in the cold.
+It depends on the laws of the state of residence.
+In order to be protected in worst-case scenarios, an unmarried couple may need to make it official—with some estate planning documents as described below.

 Titling property and accounts

-Owning property and accounts together is one potential solution to the worst-case scenario above.
-Jointly owned property, bank accounts, and investment accounts titled as “joint tenants with rights of survivorship” will pass to the surviving owner.
+Owning property and accounts together is one potential solution to consider.
+Jointly titled property, bank accounts, and investment accounts titled as “joint tenants with rights of survivorship” will generally pass to the surviving owner.

 A will is a legal document that spells out who will inherit property and other assets.
 It also names the executor of the estate and provides instructions on how and when beneficiaries receive assets.
-The will also names guardians for minor children.
-It’s usually a good idea to get an attorney to ensure that everything is in order.
-Some attorneys may have a flat fee to put together a basic will.
+A will also names guardians for minor children.
+When drafting a will, it’s usually a good idea to get an attorney to ensure that everything is in order.

-Health care directive and durable power of attorney4
+Health care directive, health care proxy, and durable power of attorney3

 Health care directives, also called living wills, outline a person’s wishes for treatment if incapacitated.
 They typically accompany a durable power of attorney for health care.
 In many states, doctors can communicate treatment plans and options only to spouses and relatives—but with a health care proxy or health care power of attorney, a person can choose a health care agent.
-A HIPPA release will let the agent view medical records and discuss them with doctors.
+In addition, a HIPAA (Health Insurance Portability and Accountability Act of 1996) release will let the designated agent view medical records and discuss them with doctors.

 Durable power of attorney for finances

-- Read Viewpoints: “Five steps to create an estate plan.”
+- Read Viewpoints on Fidelity.com: 5 steps to create an estate plan

-- Read Viewpoints: “4 important questions to ask about life insurance.”
+- Read Viewpoints on Fidelity.com: 4 important questions to ask about life insurance

 Designating beneficiaries on investment accounts, retirement accounts like IRAs or 401(k)s, and life insurance policies is important.
 That’s because beneficiary designations on these accounts and policies will take precedence over wills or other instructions.
 It’s a good idea to review beneficiary designations every so often to make sure they are up to date.

 It’s important to ensure that both partners are on the same page about the future and how to get there.
-For instance, one partner may have a 401(k) at work, or a similar retirement plan, while the other person may not have the same kind of employment or maybe he/she doesn’t work, or works sporadically.
+For instance, one partner may have a 401(k) at work, or a similar retirement plan, while the other person may not have the same kind of employment or maybe they don’t work, or only work sporadically.
 The permutations are endless.

-Unmarried partners don’t get the same financial protections afforded married spouses so it may be important for each person in the relationship to ensure that they save for the future individually.
-Even without a workplace retirement plan, saving for retirement may still be possible through an individual retirement account (an "IRA"), provided the IRA owner receives some earned income.
+Unmarried partners don’t typically benefit from all the same financial protections afforded married spouses so it may be important for each person in the relationship to ensure that they save for the future individually.
+For instance, when married couples divorce, part of the divorce settlement often involves splitting retirement accounts.
+Unmarried couples have no legal mechanism to help ensure an equitable split.
+Even without a workplace retirement plan, saving for retirement may still be possible through an individual retirement account (an IRA), provided the IRA owner receives some earned income.

-As much as 100% of earned income up to $5,500—$6,500 over age 50—can be put into an IRA in 2016.
-For example, if someone has taxable earnings of $4,000, he or she can contribute $4,000 to an IRA.
-Be aware that the IRS has a specific definition of earnings for the purposes of contributing to an IRA.
+As much as 100% of earned income up to $5,500—or $6,500 if you are 50 or older—can be put into an IRA for tax years 2017 and 2018.
+For example, with taxable earnings of $4,000, someone could contribute $4,000 to an IRA.
+But be aware that the IRS has a specific definition of earnings for the purposes of contributing to an IRA.
 It includes wages or salary from an employer, commissions, self-employment income, alimony, and nontaxable combat pay.